Nitrokey/nitrokey-documentation/source/components/nitropad-nitropc/troubleshooting.rst

 Starting in recovery shell
 --------------------------

-If your OS doesn’t boot as shown below, please execute the following
+If your OS doesn't boot as shown below, please execute the following
 steps:

 .. code-block:: bash